 To qualify for PhD candidacy, a pre-doctoral student must complete all required first- and second-year courses, be in good academic standing (GPA ≥3.0), pass both the first-year and second-year comprehensive exams at the PhD level, and pass the doctoral qualifying oral examination.
-The doctoral qualifying oral examination should be completed during the student’s third academic year, preferably before June of the third year.
+The doctoral qualifying oral examination should be completed in the winter or early spring of the student’s third academic year.

-The goals of the oral examination are to determine (1) if the student is prepared to engage in independent methodologic research and (2) if the student can communicate, to both statisticians and non-statisticians, a general competency with applied and theoretical concepts in biostatistics.
-The exam will assess the student’s ability to synthesize and communicate advanced statistical concepts in an area of the student’s choosing.
-It may also examine the student’s depth and breadth of general knowledge in biostatistics and biomedicine.
-Of note, the examination is not intended to be a dissertation proposal defense nor it is intended to re-assess a student’s technical competency.
-Rather, the intent of the examination is to gauge the students’ preparedness for pursuing doctoral research and ability to communicate statistical concepts.
+The goal of the oral doctoral qualifying examination is to determine (1) if the student is prepared to independently pursue doctoral-level research in biostatistics and (2) if the student can clearly communicate a proficiency with applied and theoretical statistical concepts to statisticians and non-statisticians.
+The exam assesses the student’s ability to synthesize and communicate advanced statistical concepts in an area of the student’s choosing.
+It also examines the depth and breadth the students’ knowledge in biostatistics and biomedicine.
+The examination is not intended to be a dissertation proposal defense nor is it intended to reassess a student’s technical competency.
+Rather, the intent of the examination is to gauge the students’ preparedness for pursuing doctoral research and proficiency in communicating statistical concepts to a broad audience.

 Documents and Presentation

-To help focus the examination, the student will prepare and present a brief literature review, or an active exploration, of an advanced statistical method.
-The presentation should take around 30 minutes.
-The student will also prepare a brief document that summarizes their review or exploration and demonstrates synthesis of the topic by outlining potential avenues of research.
-The student must submit the document 14 days in advance of the examination.
-The student is not required to pursue research in this area after the examination.
-The student will work closely with a faculty member to prepare this document and that faculty will serve as an advisor and advocate for the student throughout this process.
+To help focus the examination, the student prepares and presents a literature review or an active exploration of an advanced statistical method or concept.
+The presentation typically takes 30 minutes.
+The student also prepares an overview document that summarizes their review or exploration and demonstrates synthesis, familiarity, and command of the topic as well as outlining potential avenues of future research.
+The student must submit the document to the examination committee 14 days in advance of the examination.
+Note: students are not required to continue working on this topic area after the examination.
+The student works closely with a faculty member to prepare this document and that faculty member typically serves as the student’s advisor and advocate up to and throughout the examination.

-Examinations are closed to the public and will last approximately two hours.
-The chair of the committee will be the most senior Biostatistics faculty who is not the student’s advisor.
-Immediately before the exam begins, the committee members will meet in private to determine how questioning will be conducted (e.g., order, timing, topics, scope).
-The student will then present their work.
+Examinations are closed to the public and last approximately two hours.
+The chair of the committee is the most senior Biostatistics faculty who is not the student’s advisor.
+Immediately before the exam begins, the committee members meet in private to determine how questioning will be conducted (e.g., order, timing, topics, scope).
+The student then presents their work.
 During the presentation, questions will be limited to clarifications.
-After the presentation, the committee will commence with questioning.
-After questioning is concluded, the committee will deliberate in private.
-Then the student will be asked to come back into the room to discuss the committee’s decision.
+After the presentation, the committee commences with questioning.
+After questioning is concluded, the committee deliberates in private.
+Then the student is asked to come back into the room to discuss the committee’s decision and the examination.

 The committee must have a minimum of four voting members.
 Voting members must hold a PhD, ScD, or DrPH and be graduate school faculty in good standing.
 Of the four voting members, three must be faculty from the Department of Biostatistics.
 At least one voting member must be from a department other than the Department of Biostatistics.
 School of Medicine faculty who hold a MD are encouraged to participate in the examination and in the committee’s closed deliberations, but are not eligible to vote.
 The committee’s composition must be approved by the DGS.
 Students are encouraged to discuss the composition of the committee with their faculty advisor.
-Please submit the committee request form to Linda Wilson, the form can be found at PhD Committee request.
+Once established, the committee request form is submitted to Linda Wilson (the form can be found at PhD Committee request).

 ‘PhD Biostatistics faculty’ includes departmental faculty with a PhD, ScD, or DrPH in Biostatistics or Statistics